1. Data controller

 Cookies are small text files that are automatically stored on the user’s computer or device as they visit different websites.
 Our online service utilises cookies so that we can provide as user-friendly and high-quality a service as possible.

-If you do not want the online service to receive data through cookies, you may prohibit them (most browsers allow for the disabling of cookies).
+If you do not want the online service to receive data through cookies, you may prohibit them.
 Note that in this case the online service may not function optimally.

 12. Right to the inspection and correction of data